AmbireTech/adex-protocol/README.md

 A further advantage to this approach is that the user can easily control what kinds of ads they see, without this being revealed to third parties.

+To ensure that infrastructure providers such as the Market and validators have no ability to collect data, AdView sends no identifiable user data when interacting with them.
+Furthermore, each ad campaign can be handled by different validators to ensure that the validator operators cannot perform side-channel attacks.
+Finally, validators are required to implement the [EFF's Do not track policy](https://github.com/AdExNetwork/adex-validator/blob/135de40575a9e136ad1f4140c5b31c23031518c3/.well-known/dnt-policy.txt).

 ### Rewarding end-users for attention